-As part of the mitigation, Schnebly Solar proposes several uplift measures to be implemented within the conservation easements including:
+As part of the mitigation, Schnebly Solar proposes several uplift measures to be implemented within the Conservation Easements.
+Schnebly Solar will continue to work closely with WDFW to review and implement uplift measures, as feasible, including:

 - A noxious weed monitoring and treatment plan will be created, including mapping baseline noxious weed conditions, noxious weed treatment strategies, early detection and rapid response for novel weed populations, and monitoring every 5 years to assess treatment efficacy.
-Noxious weeds will be prevented and controlled as is reasonably possible by applying herbicides to established patches of target species. - Conservation easements will be grazed utilizing a rotational grazing approach.
-Schnebly Solar will work closely with the landowner to ensure grazing practices do not result in a reduction of baseline habitat conditions. - Enhancements of sagebrush habitat through seeding and/or planting native or naturalized species in areas disturbed by natural or management activities, such as herbicide treatment.
-To the extent feasible, livestock may be excluded from revegetated areas for two growing seasons to allow desirable vegetation to become established.
+Noxious weeds will be prevented and controlled as is reasonably possible by applying herbicides to established patches of target species. - Enhancements of sagebrush habitat through seeding and/or planting native or naturalized species in areas disturbed by natural or management activities, such as herbicide treatment.
+To the extent feasible, livestock may be excluded from revegetated areas for two growing seasons to allow desirable vegetation to become established. - Schnebly Solar will consider options to install and maintain a potential firebreak on the conservation easements to protect and preserve natural habitats both within and adjacent to the conservation easements.
+Specifics of the firebreak location, installation and maintenance will be subject to further discussions with WDFW. - Installation of nesting boxes for mountain bluebirds (Sialia currucoides) within the Conservation Easements.